Industruino/documentation/420maker.md

 # GPIO

 The green screw connector gives access to 6 GPIO pins.
 These pins are all capable of digital input/output, analog input, and pwm output.
+3V3 signal level, max 3.6V

 Additional functions depend to the option chosen in the IDE menu *Tools > Board*: